-10.2.3 Xinetd and TFTP
+10.2.3 TFTP

-SUSE Manager uses the atftpd daemon, but it can also operate with Xinetd/TFTP.
-The atftpd is installed by default as the recommended method for providing PXE services.
-Usually, you do not have to change its configuration, but if you have to, use the YaST Sysconfig Editor.
+Uyuni uses the atftpd daemon, but it can also use TFTP.
+The atftpd daemon is the recommended method for PXE serviices, and is installed by default.
+Usually, you do not have to change its configuration, but if you have to, use the YaST Services Manager.